bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 :::tip

-Double check that this network can access the internet (so bacalhau can call external URLs).
+Double check that this network can access the internet (so Bacalhau can call external URLs).

 ```bash
 docker run --rm --network bacalhau-network alpine ping -c 2 bacalhau.org
 ```

 This should be successful.
 If it is not, then please troubleshoot your docker networking.
-For example, on my mac, I had to totally uninstall Docker, restart the computer, and then reinstall Docker.
+For example, on my Mac, I had to totally uninstall Docker, restart the computer, and then reinstall Docker.
 Then it worked.
 Also check https://docs.docker.com/desktop/troubleshoot/known-issues/.
 Apparently "ping from inside a container to the Internet does not work as expected.".
 No idea what that means.
 How do you break ping?

 :::

 ### <a id="test-ipfs">Test that the IPFS Node is Working</a>

-You can now browse to the IPFS web UI at http://127.0.0.1:5001/webui.
+You can now browse the IPFS web UI at http://127.0.0.1:5001/webui.

 Read more about the IPFS docker image [here](https://docs.ipfs.tech/install/run-ipfs-inside-docker/#set-up).